Elden Campbell

-Elden Jerome Campbell (born July 23, 1968) is an American former professional basketball player who played as a power forward and center in the National Basketball Association (NBA) from 1990 to 2005.
-He spent his first nine years with the Los Angeles Lakers and the rest with various other teams.
+Elden Jerome Campbell (July 23, 1968 – December 1, 2025) was an American professional basketball player who was a power forward and center in the National Basketball Association (NBA) from 1990 to 2005, primarily with the Los Angeles Lakers.
+He played college basketball for the Clemson Tigers, earning honorable mention All-American honors as a senior in 1990.
+Campbell was selected by the Lakers in the first round of the 1990 NBA draft with the 27th overall pick.
+He spent his first nine years in the NBA with the Lakers and the rest with various other teams.
+He won an NBA championship with the Detroit Pistons in 2004.